 - Risky Business?
 Sharing Data In and Outside of the Healthcare System.
 HIPAA Regulations were the result of many years of public and private sector collaboration.
 Industry workgroups were formed and reports written with recommendations on how to better manage and protect health information.
 New technologies that are collecting patient generated health data, like wearables and mobile apps, may not be subject to HIPPA but are raising enough privacy and security to concerns that their regulation is imminent.
 This roundtable explored the next frontier in privacy and security, including the legal considerations, federal regulations, and data ethics outside of HIPAA, that need to be addressed as data sharing within and outside of the healthcare system increases.
-09.20.18 and 12.11.18.
+09.20.18.
 In conjunction with Manatt, Phelps and Phillips, LLP.

 - The Sharing Behavioral Health Information in Light of the Opioid Epidemic roundtable meeting explored the role of privacy and security in the context of the opioid crisis.
 Much of the discussion focused on the impact of policies and regulations that hinder the sharing of sensitive patient data and affects health outcomes.
 Experts and industry leaders from Walgreens, Surescripts, CRISP, OhioHealth, Senator Shelley Moore Capito’s office, and the Substance Abuse and Mental Health Services Administration (SAMHSA) provided information on the policies and technologies that affect the use of behavioral health information in patient care and discussed ways to address challenges. eHI produced an issue brief about the roundtable that aims to provide potential solutions for tackling the opioid crisis and addresses the role of electronic prescribing of controlled substances (EPCS), regulatory and legislative obstacles, including 42 Code of Federal Regulations Part 2 (42 CFR Part 2), the Health Insurance Portability and Accountability Act (HIPAA), and the Prescription Drug Monitoring Program (PDMP).
 05.01.18.
 In conjunction with Manatt, Phelps and Phillips, LLP.